Degeneration of globally hyperbolic maximal anti-de Sitter structures along rays

-Another natural quantity that can be associated to a GHMC anti-de Sitter structure is the volume entropy of the Riemannian metric induced on the unique maximal surface.
+Another natural quantity that can be associated to a GHMC anti-de Sitter structure is the critical exponent that computes the exponential growth rate of a point in the orbit of $\pi_{1}(S)$ with respect to the Riemannian metric induced on the unique maximal surface.
 We will use this in the next subsection to provide an upper-bound for the Lorentzian Hausdorff dimension of the limit set.\\ \\ Let $g$ be a Riemannian metric or a flat metric with conical singularity on the surface $S$.
 Let $\tilde{S}$ be the universal cover of $S$.
-The volume entropy of $g$ can be defined as
+The critical exponent of $\pi_{1}(S)$ relative to $g$ can be defined as

-where $x_{0} \in \tilde{S}$ is an arbitrary base point. \\ \\ We introduce the function $E:T^{*}\T(S) \rightarrow \R$ that associates to a point $(h,q) \in T^{*}\T(S)$ the volume entropy of the Riemannian metric $I=e^{2u}h$, where $u$ is the solution to Equation (\ref{eq:PDE}).
-Namely, $E(h,q)$ is the volume entropy of the Riemannian metric induced on the unique maximal surface embedded in the GHMC anti-de Sitter manifold corresponding to $(h,q)$.
-By identifying $T^{*}\T(S)$ with $\mathcal{GH}(S)$ (see Section \ref{sec:background}), we will often denote this map as $E(\rho)$, where $\rho$ is the holonomy representation of the corresponding GHMC anti-de Sitter structure.\\ \\ Notice that, since in Equation (\ref{eq:PDE}) only the $h$-norm of the quadratic differential $q$ appears, the function $E$ is invariant under the natural $S^{1}$ action on $T^{*}\T(S)$ given by $(h,q) \mapsto (h, e^{i\theta}q)$.
-In particular, a complete understanding of this function is obtained by studing its behaviour along rays $(h,tq_{0})$ for a fixed unitary quadratic differential $q_{0}$ for $t\geq 0$.
+where $x_{0} \in \tilde{S}$ is an arbitrary base point. \\ \\ We introduce the function $\delta:T^{*}\T(S) \rightarrow \R$ that associates to a point $(h,q) \in T^{*}\T(S)$ the critical exponent relative to the Riemannian metric $I=e^{2u}h$, where $u$ is the solution to Equation (\ref{eq:PDE}).
+Namely, $\delta(h,q)$ is the critical exponent relative to the Riemannian metric induced on the unique maximal surface embedded in the GHMC anti-de Sitter manifold corresponding to $(h,q)$.
+By identifying $T^{*}\T(S)$ with $\mathcal{GH}(S)$ (see Section \ref{sec:background}), we will often denote this map as $\delta(\rho)$, where $\rho$ is the holonomy representation of the corresponding GHMC anti-de Sitter structure.\\ \\ Notice that, since in Equation (\ref{eq:PDE}) only the $h$-norm of the quadratic differential $q$ appears, the function $\delta$ is invariant under the natural $S^{1}$ action on $T^{*}\T(S)$ given by $(h,q) \mapsto (h, e^{i\theta}q)$.